Skip navigation

 Course summary

-This programme is the first of its kind at the University of London.
-It offers a scientific approach to the study of human behaviour, giving a broad understanding of psychological theory and research, and will help develop your understanding of the processes influencing how people think, feel, behave, and interact.
-The programme is particularly well suited to those interested in a career change into the field of Psychology, or who have previously studied some psychology (but not sufficient to meet the BPS criteria for GBC).
-Develop your core psychology skills
+The programme is the first of its kind at the University of London, offering a scientific approach to the study of human behaviour.
+You will develop a broad understanding of psychological theory and research, and the processes influencing how people think, feel, behave, and interact.

-• The programme covers all the core areas of psychology, namely Cognitive Psychology, Biological Psychology, Individual Differences & Personality, Social Psychology and Developmental Psychology, as well as thorough training in research methods.
+• The programme covers all the core areas of psychology, namely cognitive psychology, biological psychology, individual differences & personality, social psychology and developmental psychology, as well as thorough training in research methods.

 Accreditation This masters is fully accredited by the British Psychological Society (BPS).
 Upon passing the MSc, you'll be eligible to apply for Graduate Basis for Chartership (GBC) through the BPS.
 This is a necessary requirement to apply for any professional training programmes in the field of psychology in the UK.
 These include: Clinical Psychology Educational Psychology Counselling Psychology Forensic Psychology Organisational Psychology Please note that a programme that makes you eligible for GBC is simply the entry requirement for professional training and in itself does not allow you to call yourself a psychologist.
 Please see the BPS website for further information.